Read the full transcript

 Tony: Yeah, I think it’s very important that all students have a clear idea.
 It’s important that all applicants have a clear idea of what you want to convey to anyone who’s reading your application.
 You’re only going to have a few minutes to grab their attention.
 It needs to be super obvious what you are compared to everyone else in the pool.
 So, the next paragraph…

 I studied economic theory to understand how incentives and systems influence societal development.
-Beyond micro- and macro-economics, I explored a variety of topics, including the economics of health care, developmental economics, and venture capital investment.
+Beyond micro-and macroeconomics, I explored a variety of topics, including the economics of health care, developmental economics, and venture capital investment.
 Meanwhile, my graduate studies in industrial engineering equipped me with practical, analytical frameworks.
 In classes like “Strategy in Technology-Based Companies,” I reviewed numerous case studies.
 Examining actual business dilemmas appealed to my results-driven personality, and I eagerly seized each opportunity to discuss with classmates various decisions protagonists should consider.
 Together, these economic and industrial engineering courses sowed in me the seeds of a vision to effect large-scale, social change through business.

 Don: Can you help me explain the purpose of this paragraph?
 So you’ve introduced your overall philosophy around who you are as a student, but what does this paragraph serve to do?

 Tony: So, in this paragraph here, I wrote a little bit of details on what I studied, but more importantly, I tried to connect it back to why that’s relevant for me as a student.
 Why was I curious about this thing or how did I take this knowledge and apply it?
-Especially for business schools, it’s important to be practitioner, to take theoretical knowledge and apply it.
+Especially for business schools, it’s important to be a practitioner, to take theoretical knowledge and apply it.
 So I highlight that point here, but then I showcase here how I think I’m a good fit for the Harvard Business School environment which really emphasizes discussing case studies and how I’m already very familiar discussing with classmates these types of situations.

 Don: That’s actually pretty interesting.
 I think for many students, especially at the undergraduate level, you’re applying to many different number of programs.
 You end up writing, a lot of times, general essays that you can use across different schools.
 Do you find that strategy to be effective?
 I think here, in this case, you clearly tailored this essay to fit specifically for Harvard.
 Obviously, that takes more time, can you talk a little bit about that?

 Tony: Yeah, that’s actually a great point.
-I think, although you have your general essays that you may use with multiple schools, wherever applicable, you should try and customize it.
+I think, although you have the general essays that you may use with multiple schools, wherever applicable, you should try and customize it.
 What is that school really known for or what is that program really known for?
 Specifically for Harvard Business School, it’s famous for its case study methodology.
 There’s very little lecturing, it’s all about students talking to one another and arguing with one another.
 I highlight some of those skill sets that I already developed in my other studies at Stanford.
 Lastly, I would say, this final sentence here….

 Together, these economic and industrial engineering courses sowed in me the seeds of a vision to effect large-scale, social change through business.

 Here, I’m again taking the academic knowledge that I’ve already worked through and tied it back to my positioning statement.
 Again, I’m someone who’s trying to take the theoretical and make it practical, then apply it to the communities that I’m in.
-I’m expanding on that a little bit here to talk about how I’m actually a very ambitious person, I actually want to effect large scale social change through business.
+I’m expanding on that a little bit here to talk about how I’m actually a very ambitious person, I actually want to effect large-scale social change through business.
 That also happens to align with the Harvard Business School mission, to educate leaders who are going to make a difference.
 Again, when you’re trying to do your school research, you want to make sure and understand the mission, and what makes each program or each school special.
-So, second to last paragraph…
+So, second to the last paragraph…

 I complemented academics with practical and leadership experiences.
 As a sophomore selected to join Stanford Consulting, a not-for-profit student group, I applied classroom theory to advise Silicon Valley companies in solving strategic marketing problems.
 In serving as president of Lambda Phi Epsilon, I drew from classroom lessons in organizational behavior to build consensus as we organized charity auctions and bone marrow typing drives.